-The draft Zoning Ordinance, Maps, and General Plan amendments before the Commission are a compilation of significant staff and consultant work, and also applicable comments and concerns that were considered and incorporated.
-Staff welcomes any feedback from the Commission and awaits your review and recommendation on the project.
+The draft Zoning Ordinance, Maps, and General Plan amendments before the Council are a compilation of significant staff and consultant work, and also applicable comments and concerns that were considered and incorporated.
+The Planning Commission has reviewed and recommended approval, with some further refinement.
+Staff welcomes any feedback from the Council and awaits your review and action on the project.